tafolabi009/RNN/README.md

-MIT License - See `LICENSE` file- [ ] Train 100M, 500M, 1B on real datasets
+Proprietary License - Genovo Technologies Internal Use Only - See `LICENSE` file- [ ] Train 100M, 500M, 1B on real datasets